Nintails-TF/tabula-rasa/tabula-rasa/03_Knowledge_Domains/Chess/Theory/Masters/Chess Masters.md

 - **Study Focus**: Games from 1914-1927 (his peak years)
 - **Key Learning**: How to make chess look easy through perfect piece placement
 - **Famous Quote**: "I see only one move ahead, but it is always the correct one"

-## **Tigran Petrosian (1929-1984)**
+## **Paul Keres (1916-1975)**

-**The Iron Tiger**
+**The Crown Prince**

-- **Style**: Prophylactic thinking, prevention over reaction, masterful defence
+- **Style**: Universal excellence, tactical sharpness combined with positional depth, adaptable to any position type
-- **Strengths**: Stopping opponent's plans before they start, positional restriction, endgame technique
+- **Strengths**: Opening preparation, middlegame combinations, endgame technique - no weak phase
-- **Study Focus**: His games from 1963-1969 (World Champion period)
+- **Study Focus**: His games from 1938-1965 (consistent world championship contender)
-- **Key Learning**: How to neutralize threats and gradually squeeze opponents through superior piece placement
+- **Key Learning**: How to maintain piece activity while transitioning between game phases seamlessly
-- **Capablanca's View**: Would have admired Petrosian's ability to "see the move that is not there" - preventing rather than reacting
+- **Capablanca's View**: Would have admired Keres' ability to find the most natural strong move in any position - tactical or positional

-**Defensive Philosophy**: "It is better to restrict your opponent's possibilities than to allow him to have two plans while you are looking for the best way to meet one of them"
+## **Anatoly Karpov (1951-)**

+**The Python**
+- **Style**: Gradual positional pressure, microscopic advantage accumulation, perfect technique in equal positions.
+- **Strengths**: Converting minimal advantages, positional restriction, endgame precision, psychological pressure.
+- **Study Focus**: His games from 1975-1987 (World Champion period and matches with Kasparov).
+- **Key Learning**: How to squeeze water from stone - winning drawn positions through patient manoeuvring.
+- **Capablanca's View**: "Karpov plays the most similar style to mine" - the natural successor to effortless, technical chess.